axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

 -  This component is used for choosing a role from a role list defined by a role name list.
    If you don't define role name list, all roles will be loaded.
    It includes 1 label, 1 autocomplete and 1 message element to display message related to that autocomplete element.
--  This component is a part of project portal-component, which is independent from Portal.
+-  This component is a part of ``portal-component`` project, which is independent from Portal.
 You don't need to import Portal projects to use it.

 How to use
 ^^^^^^^^^^